Introduction

 assert furthest_from_node(rj, 'Nurse')[1] == {'Paris', 'Escalus', 'Mercutio', 'Benvolio', 'Montague'}

-Exercise: code timing (optional - extra credit)
+Exercise: code timing (optional - extra credit)¶

-Assuming you have implemented furthest_from_node above, the function largest_distance_faster below will call your furthest_from_node function and find the pair of nodes with the largest distance.
-The code isn't very pretty, but it should work the same way as your largest_distance - but faster!
+function and find the pair of nodes with the largest distance.
+The code isn't very pretty, but it should work the same way as your largest_distance

 def largest_distance_faster(G):